 The Holiday Shops at Bryant Park

-There are over 125 retailers for this year’s outdoor market, and the free ice skating is a family-friendly mainstay.
-If that doesn’t sound appealing, try singing karaoke with friends in a seven-foot freezer while testing out a Columbia Omni-Heat jacket.
+There are more than 125 retailers for this year’s outdoor market, and the free ice-skating is a family-friendly mainstay.

 Grand Central Holiday Fair

 87 E. 42nd St., nr.
 Park Ave.; 212-532-4900

 Can’t stand shopping in the cold?
 The Grand Central Holiday Fair is the city’s longest-running indoor holiday market.
 This year’s 76 artisanal vendors are selling everything from hand-blown glass ornaments to jewelry made from recycled materials, all in the festive (and warm) Vanderbilt Hall.

 • Dates: Nov.
 18 to Dec.
 24; Mon.–Sat.
 10 a.m.–8 p.m., Sun.
 11 a.m.–7 p.m. (closed Thanksgiving); grandcentralterminal.com

 Central Park S., at Central Park W.; 212-529-9262

 If you want to avoid mall madness at the Shops at Columbus Circle, check out the goods from boutique vendors and craft purveyors right outside their door.
 Munch on seasonal treats while you browse the selection of handmade clothing, jewelry, toys, and food.

 • Dates: Dec.
 3 to Dec.
 24, Mon.–Sat.
 10 a.m.–8 p.m.; Sun.
 10 a.m.–7 p.m.; Dec.
 24, 10 a.m.–4 p.m.; urbanspacenyc.com

 The tents are back with hand-blown glass housewares, Tibetan crafts and knickknacks, German treats, and hot cider to ward off chills.